DaddyDontStop/Die-Rise-Maxis-EE-v2.0-/README.md

 - If the player is playing solo or 3p:
   - once the player picks up a ball, gives the player the ability to place the ball on an already correctly placed Trample Steam without needing a Trample Steam on the opposite end.
 On 3p, this is executed if the ball is picked up while there's already a ball flinging; and
   - once a player places a Trample Steam correctly, gives each player already carrying a ball the ability to place it without needing a Trample Steam on the opposite end.
 On 3p, this is executed if the Trample Steam is placed while there's already a ball flinging.
-(Note): on 3p while trying the methods when there isn't a Trample Steam on the opposite end, the player may need to place the ball back at the statue and pick it back up for the prompt to appear.
+- On 3p while trying the methods when there isn't a Trample Steam on the opposite end, flinging a ball will make each player carrying a ball be able to place it on the lone Trample Steam.

 Remember, if you're doing the Maxis side, do NOT completely die or buy the galvaknuckles or bowie knife until the Maxis ballistic knife step is complete or the step will NOT progress.
 If you buy the Galvaknuckles or the Bowie Knife, you can get rid of it by downing while having Who's Who and letting your original self disappear.